Context menus

 }

-Weights for the built-in context menu options go in increasing order starting at 1 and increasing by 1.
+Weights for the built-in context menu items go in increasing order starting at 1 and increasing by 1.

-In addition to the scopeType, you can use the preconditionFn to restrict when and how a context menu option should be displayed.
+In addition to the scopeType, you can use the preconditionFn to restrict when and how a context menu item should be displayed.

 It should return one of a set of strings: 'enabled', 'disabled', or 'hidden'.